christ-offer/web-component-editor/README.md

 ### Bug that is actually a feature (I think)

 - Sections do not support multiline breaks, so if you want that, add a new paragraph section..

-### Bugs that are actually bugs

-- If you have not set the cursor inside a section before clicking on a formatting button - the formatting will be added to some other random element.

 ## Usage